-Waters of the Future is an installation about water incorporating water-based block prints with a sound environment, "Water Music with Ichiyanagi Mix," a suite of thirty musical miniatures by Michael Kowalski.
+Waters of the Future is an installation about water incorporating water-based block prints by Florence Neal with a sound environment, "Water Music with Ichiyanagi Mix," a suite of thirty musical miniatures by Michael Kowalski.

-“What is the color of the water of the future?”
+“What is the Color of the Water of the Future?”

-Answers to the question are rendered visible through hand-carved, hand-printed woodcuts with water-based pigments on Japanese paper (washi) using the traditional (Ukiyo-e) Japanese printing technique or mokuhanga.
+Answers to the question are rendered visible through hand-carved woodcuts, hand-printed with water-based pigments on Japanese paper (washi) using the traditional (Ukiyo-e) Japanese printing technique or mokuhanga.

 You are invited to participate in the project!

 What is the Color of the Water of the Future? click link to enter your answer